RakeshRam/micro_services/main/k8s/README.md

-# Example Django, Kubernetes and MySQL Implementation
+# Example Flask, Kubernetes and MySQL Implementation

-Django App Deployed in a Kubernetes(minikube) cluster.
+Flask App Deployed in a Kubernetes(minikube) cluster.

 ## <u>Using Minikube(Local SetUp)</u>